TongHan96/GAME/readme.md

 This section outlines the various configuration options available for the GAME Training Script.
 These options allow for customizing the training process, model performance thresholds, and other operational parameters.

 **Command-Line Arguments:**

 *Basic Settings*
 - `--num_inst`: Specifies the number of institutions for training.
-Our project uses MGB, VA, UPMC, and BCH institutional data. *Default: 4*.
+In your project, you have 7 institutions. *Default: 7*.
 - `--path`: Sets the project or model path.
 Defaults to `config['path']`.
 - `--input_dir`: Defines the directory for input data.
 Defaults to `config['input_dir']`.
 - `--path_origin`: Sets the original path for alignment or model training. *Default: config['path_origin']*.